JMacioce/Carousel-Project/README.md

-# Carousel-Template
+# Carousel Template
-Creating a carousel template
+Creating a carousel template using bootstrap